Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 Is TBCD still active?

-Yes.
-TBCD is an active on-chain asset.
-It can be swapped on Polkaswap and used as Kensetsu collateral, but its issuance and role remain governed by SORA’s on-chain policies rather than free-market minting.
+TBCD is an active on-chain asset within the SORA network.
+It can be swapped on Polkaswap and used as Kensetsu collateral, but its issuance and role remain governed by on-chain decisions rather than free-market minting.

 How does KUSD maintain its peg?

-Through over-collateralized vaults, stability fees, and a buyback-and-burn mechanism funded by network transaction fees.
+KUSD relies on over-collateralized vaults, stability fees, and a buyback-and-burn mechanism funded by network transaction fees, with governance able to adjust parameters over time.

 What is the KEN token used for?

-What role does Hyperledger Iroha play in SORA v3?
+What role will Hyperledger Iroha 3 play in SORA v3?

 Related Resources